Vyral/base-template/_posts/2018-10-01-how-do-cash-offers-change-a-real-estate-deal.md

 {% include pullquote.html %}

-However, **while cash offers eliminate the need for an appraisal, many buyers may still elect to order one to ensure that they’re paying a fair price. &nbsp;**
+However, **while cash offers eliminate the need for an appraisal, many buyers may still elect to order one to ensure that they’re paying a fair price.  **

-In summary, cash offers can make a transaction more convenient for the buyer and seller alike, so long as each party is willing to negotiate a fair and reasonable deal.&nbsp;
+In summary, cash offers can make a transaction more convenient for the buyer and seller alike, so long as each party is willing to negotiate a fair and reasonable deal.

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.